The Midland (magazine): History and profile

 The Midland was launched in 1915, and the first issue appeared in January that year.
 Its publisher was John Springer from Economy Advertising Company.
 John T. Frederick was both the founder and the sole editor of the magazine which featured essays and fiction written by local authors.
-From 1925 to 1930 Frank Luther Mott served as its coeditor.
+From 1925 to 1930, Frank Luther Mott served as its coeditor.
 The magazine was instrumental in making the Midland literary work independent of the influence of the Eastern states.
+It gained a considerable prestige due to its focus on regionalism, different perspectives towards literary work, and local, national and global issues that were significant for its readers.

 During its lifetime the frequency of The Midland was changed several times: monthly (1915–1917; 1923–1927), bimonthly (1918–1919; 1928–1933) and monthly and bimonthly (1920–1922).
 The magazine was launched in Iowa City, but in 1917 its headquarters moved to Moorhead, Minnesota.
-From 1919 to 1921 it was published in Glennie, Missouri, and from 1922 to 1923 its headquarters was in Pittsburgh.
+From 1919 to 1921, it was published in Glennie, Missouri, and from 1922 to 1923 its headquarters was in Pittsburgh.
 Then The Midland was based in Chicago.
-The magazine ceased publication with the issue dated May-June 1933.
-In November 1933 it merged with Frontier to establish Frontier and Midland magazine.
+The magazine ceased publication with the issue dated May–June 1933.
+In November 1933, it merged with Frontier to establish Frontier and Midland magazine.